jso123450/academic-kickstart/content/home/work.md

   date_start = "2020-08-01"
   date_end = ""
   description = """
-  Projects:
+  Conducting web security research projects that result in flagship conference publications:
-  * Designing an application-agnostic link management system that prevents access to external dependencies of websites if such links violate customizable integrity policies
+  * Designing an application-agnostic link management system that prevents access to external dependencies of websites if such links violate integrity policies
   * Demonstrated that strict integrity verification of scripts cannot protect the web and provided insight for future methods through a large-scale, data-driven analysis [(Things Change)](publication/so-2023-more/)
   * Profiled the behavior of bots that monitor Certificate Transparency logs, analyzing how bots of various intentions and origins react to new certificates within seconds [(Uninvited Guests)](publication/kondracki-2022-uninvited)
   * Illustrated the capability of adversaries to potentially affect millions of IP addresses in tens of thousands of autonomous systems by re-registering a few hundred domains [(Domains Change)](/publication/so-2022-domains/)
-  * Proposed and evaluated deceptive web authentication mechanisms that remove the integrity of a web application from the attacker's arsenal, and instead place the lack of it in the defender's arsenal [(Click This, Not That)](/publication/barron-2021-click/)
+  * Proposed transparent web authentication mechanisms that leverage deception [(Click This, Not That)](/publication/barron-2021-click/)
   """

 [[experience]]